-Kayla Littig begins her fourth season as an assistant coach with the field hockey program in 2017-18.
+Kayla Littig begins her fifth season as an assistant coach with the field hockey program in 2018-19.
 Littig spent the previous two years as an assistant coach at nearby Bridgewater State University (BSU) before joining the Lyons' staff.
 During her time as an assistant coach at BSU, the Bears posted a 34-10 (.773) record, captured one conference championship and qualified for two Eastern College Athletic Conference (ECAC) Tournaments.

 As a student-athlete, Littig was an outstanding defender at then-Division II UMass Lowell from 2008 to 2011 as she helped the Riverhawks advance to the National Championship game in each of her four seasons including a national title in 2010.